zcvele/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 > Wait until the banner showing **Downloading web logs** is dismissed from the Teams client before retrieving logs from the download location.
 To collect logs from Teams browser client, use the keyboard shortcut.

 > [!NOTE]
-> When multiple accounts are in use from a single client, the logs generated will contain diagnostic information for all accounts present regardless of tenant/cloud, with controls available for admins to adjust this [configuration](https://learn.microsoft.com/en-us/microsoftteams/sign-in-teams#how-to-restrict-teams-sign-in-on-desktop-devices).
+> When multiple accounts are in use from a single client, the logs generated will contain diagnostic information for all logged in accounts in Teams regardless of tenant/cloud, with controls available for admins to adjust this [configuration](/microsoftteams/sign-in-teams#how-to-restrict-teams-sign-in-on-desktop-devices).